TALKING TO YOUR DOCTOR

 • The child’s weight — many paediatric medicines are dosed by body weight.

-If you care for an older parent and accompany them to appointments, your role is crucial.
-Older adults often take multiple medicines prescribed by different specialists and may not remember the full list.
+If you care for an older parent and go with them to an appointment, your role is crucial.
+Older adults often take many medicines prescribed by different specialists and may not remember the full list.

 Prepare:

-• A complete list of the senior’s medicines from all specialists.
+• A complete list of the older adult’s medicines from all specialists.

-• Information about recent changes — new medicines, adjusted dosages, discontinued treatments.
+• Information about recent changes — new medicines, adjusted doses, discontinued medicines.

-• Observations — do they forget to take medicines, have trouble swallowing tablets, or show new symptoms?
+• Observations — whether they forget to take medicines, have trouble swallowing tablets, or have shown new symptoms.

-The family sharing feature in mojApteczka lets you manage a parent’s cabinet from your own phone and generate reports on their behalf.
+The family sharing feature in mojApteczka lets you manage a parent’s home medicine cabinet from your own phone and generate reports on their behalf.

 In an emergency, there is no time to prepare.
-That is why it is worth having a current QR code or PDF report always available.
-If you are unconscious or disoriented, family members can show the doctor your medicine list from the app — it could literally save your life.
+That is why it is worth keeping a current QR code or PDF report to hand.
+If you are unconscious or disoriented, loved ones can show the doctor your medicine list from the app — it could literally save your life.

-During a video consultation, you cannot hand the doctor a printout.
+During a remote consultation, you cannot hand the doctor a printout.
 But you can:

 • Email the PDF report before the call.